SuperOfficeDocs/superoffice-docs/docs/database/transaction-log/query-log.md

 ---
-title: Transaction log
+title: Query the transaction log
-uid: transaction_log
+uid: query_transaction_log
-description: Transaction log - keeping track of changes
+description: How to query the transaction log - keeping track of changes
 author: {github-id}
 so.date:
 keywords: database,travel
-so.topic: concept
+so.topic: howto
 so.envir: onsite
 so.client: win
 ---

-# Transaction log - keeping track of changes

-SuperOffice has a database-independent synchronization mechanism.
-It is used by the Satellite replication system and by the Travel system.

-All changes to tables are recorded in a special transaction log table with timestamps showing when the change happened.

-The replication system can then look at what has changed since the previous sync and copy the affected records to the Satellite or Remote Travel system.

-## All changes are logged
+# All changes are logged

-When you create/modify/delete a row, the change is logged in the travel transaction log so that travelers and satellites can be synchronized.
+When you create/modify/delete a row, the change is logged in the [travel transaction log][2] so that travelers and satellites can be synchronized.

 Let’s take a look at what was stored in the log when we create the project *Client SDK Work*.